What is Last Mile Carrier Tracking?

 How long does a last mile carrier take?

-Usually, it takes between 8-10 business days economy class service, 4-6 days with basic service, and 2 days with expedited service.
-In most situations, the time-consuming part of the process is final, AKA the last mile, delivery to the customer's residence.
+Usually, it takes between 8-10 business days with economy class service, 4-6 days with basic service, and 2 days with expedited service.
+In most situations, the time-consuming part of the process is the final, a.k.a. last mile, delivery to the customer's residence.